 \section{Topological description of the Ground State Subspace}

-This sections follows the treatment presented in \cite{dealmeida2017topological,Ibieta_Jimenez_2020} closely.
-We invite the reader to consult them if further information on the formalism is needed.
-As it will be seen, this reasoning allows us to obtain the ground state degeneracy of these models in a formal way.
+This section mostly follows the treatment presented in \cite{dealmeida2017topological,Ibieta_Jimenez_2020}.
+We invite the reader to consult these references if further information on the formalism is needed.
 It follows from the discussion above that the spectrum of the Hamiltonian operator (\ref{def:Hamiltonian}) is bounded from below as $\sigma \left( H \right) \geq 0$ with equality when the condition: